Devisrisamidurai/Devops/cma5iju6f000309in0g5m2s3p.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1746100560280/3f5bed5f-81f8-42c3-a512-ea921caa9347.png align="center")

 To **delete a branch** after you’re done with a feature and it’s merged, type
 **git branch with the -d option,** followed by a branch name that you want to delete.
-Successfully deleted the division branch as I don’t want it anymore!
+I successfully deleted the division branch, as I don’t want it anymore!

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1746100859464/4789059b-87f6-489f-aaa2-ac31de1729c0.png align="center")